 The French Government implemented the Directive (EU) 2015/2436 into the French Intellectual Property Law ("CPI") through the transposition ordinance of 13 November 2019, published in the Official Journal on 14 November 2019.
 Most of the changes are effective from 11 December 2019.
-The compulsory establishment of revocation and nullity proceedings before national offices will be effective on 1 April 2020.
+The compulsory establishment of revocation and nullity proceedings before national offices is effective since 1 April 2020.

 The need to represent a mark graphically (Article L-711-1 CPI) is removed.